-- 2.12 These descriptive statistics identify that on average every 100 households in a new dwelling would be expected to accommodate 55.9 pupils but that only 15.8 of these would be additional to the local school population.
-The confidence intervals also indicate that there is a 95% chance that the average total number of pupils per 100 households will be in the range of 46.6 to 65.2, and that the average additional number of pupils per 100 households will be in the range of 46.6 to 65.2, and that the average additional number of pupils per 100 households will be in the range of 46.6 to 20.4. - 2.13 These pupil product ratios are broken down by the phase of schooling in Table 2.5 below.
+- 2.12 These descriptive statistics identify that on average every 100 households in a new dwelling would be expected to accommodate 55.9 pupils but that only 13.7 of these would be additional to the local school population.
+The confidence intervals also indicate that there is a 95% chance that the average total number of pupils per 100 households will be in the range of 46.6 to 65.2, and that the average additional number of pupils per 100 households will be in the range of 9.5 to 17.9. - 2.13 These pupil product ratios are broken down by the phase of schooling in Table 2.5 below.
 This provides the appropriate pupil product ratios to be used when determining the average number of additional pupils in each household occupying a new build dwelling.